Skip to main content

 We provide you with a contact address [portfolio@angellist.com] that your legal team can use to request signatures.
 Our legal team will review each “post-close action” (each signature request your RUV is receiving) to understand how that post-close action affects the RUV’s rights.
 This review takes 2 full business days from the moment we have all necessary documents.
 If we have signed a proxy agreement, you may just be able to tell us how to vote the RUV shares for normal corporate actions.

-If the RUV received Pro Rata Rights.
-How does this work?
+If the RUV received pro-rata rights, how does this work?

-The pro-rata rights for RUV are offered at the fund level.
-This means that to enable RUV to invest its pro-rata amount, you would need to establish a new affiliated vehicle.
+The pro-rata rights for an RUV are offered at the fund level.
+This means that to enable the RUV to invest its pro-rata amount, you would need to establish a new affiliated vehicle.
 This new entity would be subject to the same restrictions and requirements as the initial RUV (such as a $40k minimum investment and at least two investors).
 If there’s excess allocation not used by existing LPs, you can allow other new investors to participate in the new RUV’s allocation.
+Generally, instead of offering contractual pro-rata to the whole RUV, you could also just set aside an allocation in the next round for the individual investors who have been most helpful and create another RUV.

 What happens if the company gets acquired?